Central Western Oregon Science Expo (CWOSE)

 When and how do I submit my completed project?

-• The deadline for submitting your project online is Wednesday February 8, 2023.
-By 3 PM on that day, all of the material listed below must be in your Google Folder.
+• The deadline for submitting your project online is Wednesday February 15, 2024.
+By 3 PM on that day, all of the material listed below must be shared in online registration.

 • High School students (or Middle School students using ISEF forms) should submit: